Mohanad Ali: Style of play

-Mohanad is talented player with good technique and close control, who is an adept header of the ball, and who has an ability to score impressive goals, in the air or with either foot, courtesy of his shooting ability and positional sense.
+Ali is talented player with good technique and close control, who is an adept header of the ball, and who has an ability to score impressive goals, in the air or with either foot, courtesy of his shooting ability and positional sense.
 He is physically strong, and is gifted with dribbling skills, anticipation, and confidence in going at opponents with numerical superiority.
 He is also known for his speed, and his ability beat defenders with sudden turns, as well as his vision, which gave him the ability to link-up with and provide assists for teammates.

 Personal life

-Mohanad is a Shammari Shiite born in Baghdad.
+Ali is a Shammari Shiite born in Baghdad.
 The former international striker Ali Salah is one of his cousins.
-Mohanad played under the name of his brother Hassan Ali during the 2015–16 season with Al-Shorta and the 2016–17 season with Al-Kahrabaa.
-While at Al-Kahrabaa, he told the Football-IQ newspaper: "My official data and official documents in the records of the Asian Football Confederation are under the name Mohanad Ali, which is my real name.
-All it is is that an error in my personal data then led to me being called the name Hassan.
-I do not want to return to this issue which bothered me a lot, especially after my forms have been resolved by legal means".
-Football-IQ confirmed later in the year that an Iraqi court had ruled that his AFC documents under the name Mohanad Ali were correct, granting him the right to cancel his erroneous passport and obtain a new corrected one, thus allowing him to represent Iraq again.
+Mohanad played under the name of his brother Hassan Ali during the 2015–16 and 2016–17 seasons due to an error in his passport.
+An Iraqi court ruling in 2017 allowed him to obtain a corrected passport, thus enabling him to represent Iraq again.
 In late September 2020 he tested positive for COVID-19.